cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 scope we must know the nature of the communication from the cluster to the external component.

-While this paper also talks about scoping from a user point-of-view, how an operator is designed will weigh heavily on the type of security controls which can be applied against it in production.
+While this paper also talks about scoping from a user point of view, how an operator is designed will weigh heavily on the type of security controls which can be applied against it in production.
 It is common to start with lax permissions, and intentions to apply